What is GPS?

 A ‘waypoint’ is another term for terrestrial coordinates – latitude, longitude, altitude, etc. (‘etc’ because there are, in fact, several ways to locate a point in space other than latitude, longitude and altitude.)

-Another use of the term ‘waypoint’, and one which is incorporated into different GPS units, is the number of landmarks given on the display.
+On GPS devices, a ‘waypoint’ is a landmark incorporated into different GPS units.
 That will vary depending on which map is loaded, but the ability to display more can be a blessing or a curse.
 You need enough to orient yourself, but the screen can become too busy to be useful.

 As you go up in price, most GPS units will add features like a digital compass.
 Other options can include the ability to download area maps into the unit, or changing maps, zoom and relocate, and many more.